sjiaire/cr-site-natacha/content/rental_apartments/pretty-kicukiro.md

 Stay in this lovely 1-bedroom furnished apartment located the residential area of Kicukiro nearby Simba Supermarket.
 Kicukiro is a lively neighborhood with several shops, schools and easy access from the city center and Kigali Airport.

 This pretty residence is bright and clean.
-It has a spacious lounge, an American kitchen with washer, a welcoming bedroom and a bathroom*.* In addition, high-speed internet is complimentary!
+It has a spacious lounge, an American kitchen with washer, a welcoming bedroom and a bathroom.
+In addition, high-speed internet is complimentary!

 Outdoor, there is a small terrace, a shared garden and shared parking space.